Chorley: Media

+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Greatest Hits Radio Lancashire, Capital Manchester and Lancashire and Central Radio North West which broadcast from Preston.

-A British comedy television show, Phoenix Nights, cited Chorley's radio station, Chorley FM, whose slogan was "Coming in your ears".
+A British comedy television show, Phoenix Nights, cited Chorley's radio station, Chorley FM.
 The station, based in Chorley, originally broadcast for only a few weeks, but in 2005 received a licence to broadcast from Chorley Community Centre (see Chorley FM).

 It is the home of actor Joseph Gilgun, of Brassic, This is England, Misfits and Preacher.

-As well as Phoenix Nights, comedian Dave Spikey based his comedy series Dead Man Weds in, and filmed most of it in, Chorley.
-Steve Pemberton, the creator of The League of Gentlemen, based most of its characters on folk from Adlington.